 The new Finesse gadget for Cisco Contact Center Express supervisors allows supervisors to manage agent teams, queues, agent skills, calendars and IVR announcements right from within the Supervisor Finesse desktop.
-The web-based admin application opens up in the Finesse desktop and allows access to a supervisor’s workspace based on the workspaces assigned to him/her.
+The web-based admin application opens up on the Finesse desktop and allows access to a supervisor’s workspace based on the workspaces assigned to him/her.

-Single Sign On (SSO) with Finesse allows SSO-enabled users to log on to the Supervisor Tools gadget automatically as soon as they log on to the Finesse desktop.
+Single Sign-On (SSO) with Finesse allows SSO-enabled users to log on to the Supervisor Tools gadget automatically as soon as they log on to the Finesse desktop.